jelastic-jps/jenkins/text/description.md

-Jenkins DevOps Pack - autoscalable and clustered CI/CD solution with pre-installed plugins to support building and deployment automation.
+Autoscalable and clustered solution solution with pre-installed plugins to support building and deployment automation at continuous integration (CI) and continuous delivery (CD) pipelines.